Prostate cancer is the 2nd most frequent malignancy in men around the globe.

 In this case, a chemical recurrence can occur.
 This refers to the small number of cancerous cells causing a recurrence of the disease.

-Sometimes, the spreading of prostate cancer happens suddenly and unexpectedly.
+Spreading of prostate cancer can happen suddenly and unexpectedly.
 In most cases, cancer that affects the prostate gland grows very slowly.

 At a very early stage, the doctor may not think it is necessary to implement treatment right away.
 This means the use of radiation or surgery is avoided, and the progress of the cancer is closely monitored.